-The accounting guidance prescribes that investment contracts held by a defined contribution Plan are required to be reported at fair value.
-However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution Plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-As required by the accounting guidance, the statement of net assets available for benefits presents the fair value of the investment contracts as well as the adjustment of the fully benefit-responsive investment contracts from fair value to contract value.
-The statement of changes in net assets available for benefits is prepared on a contract value basis.
+The accounting guidance prescribes that investment contracts held by a defined contribution plan are required to be reported at fair value.
+However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
+As required by the accounting guidance, the Statements of Net Assets Available for Benefits presents the fair value of the investment contracts as well as the adjustment of the fully benefit-responsive investment contracts from fair value to contract value.
+The Statements of Changes in Net Assets Available for Benefits is prepared on a contract value basis.